deelipvenkat/deelipvenkat/README.md

 Hi there , I am deelip venkat
-I am interested in data science & machine learning.
+I am interested in machine learning & deep learning.
 Please have a look around my repositories & feel free to use them for your personal projects if needed.

 <!---